ucbrise/flor/README.md

 [![PyPI](https://img.shields.io/pypi/v/flordb.svg?nocache=1)](https://pypi.org/project/flordb/)

-Flor (for "fast low-overhead recovery") is a record-replay system for deep learning, and other forms of machine learning that train models on GPUs.
-Flor was developed to speed-up hindsight logging: a cyclic-debugging practice that involves adding logging statements *after* encountering a surprise, and efficiently re-training with more logging.
-Flor takes low-overhead checkpoints during training, or the record phase, and uses those checkpoints for replay speedups based on memoization and parallelism.
+FlorDB is a hindsight logging database for the AI/ML lifecycle.
+It works in tandem with any workflow management solution for Python, such as `Make`, `Airflow`, `MLFlow`, `Docker`, `Slurm`, and `Jupyter`, to manage model developers' logs, execution data, versions of code (via `git`), and `torch` checkpoints.
+In addition to serving as a nimble experiment management solution for ML Engineers, FlorDB subsumes functionality from bespoke ML systems used for managing data and metadata, operating as a **model registry**, **feature store**, and **labeling solution** as needed.

-FlorDB integrates Flor, `git` and `sqlite3` to manage model developer's logs, execution data, versions of code, and training checkpoints.
-In addition to serving as an experiment management solution for ML Engineers, FlorDB extends hindsight logging across model trainging versions for the retroactive evaluation of iterative ML.
-FlorDB has been extended to support Dataflow operations.
+FlorDB encapsulates a record-replay sub-system to enable hindsight logging: a post-hoc analysis practice that involves adding logging statements *after* encountering a surprise, and efficiently re-training with more logging as needed.
+When checkpoints are specified, Flor takes low-overhead snapshots during the run, and uses those checkpoints for replay speedups based on memoization, program slicing, and parallelism.

-Flor and its evolutions are software developed at UC Berkeley's [RISE](https://rise.cs.berkeley.edu/) Lab.
+FlorDB is software developed at UC Berkeley's [RISE](https://rise.cs.berkeley.edu/) Lab (2017 - 2024).
+It is actively maintained by [Rolando Garcia](https://rlnsanz.github.io) (rolando.garcia@asu.edu) at ASU's School of Computing & Augmented Intelligence (SCAI).

 # Installation